VCCRI/XGSA/README.md

 ### Load reference dataset (i.e. Gene Ontology)

 In this example we will compare to the zebrafish Gene Ontology using "direct" evidence only - this means the annotations are NOT transferred between species.
-We will use another XGSA helper function to retrieve the latest Gene Ontology information from Ensembl "get\_GO\_list\_from\_ontologies\_with\_evidence\_codes".
-The gene universe we will use is all ofthe zebrafish biological process genes that we are testing.
+We will use another XGSA helper function "get\_GO" to retrieve the latest Gene Ontology information from Ensembl.
+The gene universe we will use is all of the zebrafish biological process genes that we are testing.

 ``` r
 # In this example we will compare to the zebrafish Gene Ontology using "direct" evidence only - this means the annotations are NOT transferred between species.